How we overhauled our end-to-end testing to improve speed, reliability, and developer experience

 - Deliver an impeccable developer experience at each step of a test’s lifecycle (authoring, execution, debugging, and reporting).

 - Provide a reporting solution that would allow anybody at Rippling (in and outside Engineering) to understand exactly which user flows are being tested and monitored.

 One of the first decisions we made was to use TypeScript, for static type-checking, readability, and better auto-complete support.
 We also included the test files in our code quality checks (linting, formatting, etc.).

 Playwright test generator helped accelerate adoption for developers who were new to E2E testing.
 They could generate the test code from the interactions on the frontend app, clean it, and introduce it as a test flow.

 For most tests, we needed to set up some data as a prerequisite.
 For example, to sign in as an employee, we had to first set up a company and then add the employee.
 We used to do this via multiple API calls before a test, and this was needed for every execution of every test.
-But this had increased our overall test run duration and the seed APIs were another point of failure for the tests.
+But this had increased our overall test run duration, with around 50% of the test run duration taken up for seeding the data for the test, and also the seed APIs were another point of failure for the tests.